57 Best Chinese Movies of All Time [Fresh for 2024]

 Cartoons and animated movies are always a good choice for Chinese learners, especially beginners.
 The beautiful animations make the movie very easy to understand even if you have zero experience with Mandarin.

-While some of the mythical-themed vocab may not be applicable to everyday life, the voice actors speak slowly enough that you won’t have a difficult time following the dialogue.
+While some of the mythical-themed vocab may not apply to everyday life, the voice actors speak slowly enough that you won’t have a difficult time following the dialogue.

 50. 画皮 (huà pí) — “Painted Skin: The Resurrection”